 env OCTAGON_API_KEY=your-octagon-api-key npx -y octagon-mcp

-For Windows users experiencing issues, try:
+For Windows users encountering issues, try:

 cmd /c "set OCTAGON_API_KEY=your-octagon-api-key && npx -y octagon-mcp"